manell0/MileStone-1-Couronne/README.md

 - I have used [Rebecca Tracey-Timoneys](https://github.com/rebeccatraceyt) README file [KryanLive](https://github.com/rebeccatraceyt/KryanLive/blob/master/README.md) as a guide / template for this README file.

+- Thanks to Dominic Fraser who has a great explanation of how to put your footer in place.
+[The fix page](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

 ## Content

 -